 The high-quality outsole provides great traction and will sustain wear and tear over a long period of time.
 Besides, the extra cushioning provided by the thick EVA foam midsole will help relieve pain and prevent plantar fasciitis from developing any further.

-This functional sandal comes in a range of four different colors from grey and blue to black and beige and retails at $49.99.
+This functional sandal comes in a range of four different colors from grey and blue to black and beige and is a great value!

 With many shoes that are specifically designed for those with plantar fasciitis, Vionic boasts solid arch-supporting shoes.

 What makes Vionic so effective is its arch-supporting biomechanical foot bed.
 The company has won the favor of many who suffer from plantar fasciitis and other forms of foot pain and for good reason.

 Here’s a look at some of their popular arch support shoe options: